An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Proof of Theorem

-In this section, we study what happens when the global evolution has the form of $\Omega$ in Eq. \ref{Eq:Nonlocal_Part} and the state $\rho_d^{SE}$ has a diagonal correlation matrix.
-Although this may seem very selective, it covers every problem that is equivalent to up to local unitaries; that is, everything in the tuple $\{(\mathcal{L}_1 \otimes \mathcal{L}_2) \Omega (\mathcal{R}_1 \otimes \mathcal{R}_2), (\mathcal{R}_1 \otimes \mathcal{R}_2)^\dagger \rho_d^{SE} (\mathcal{R}_1 \otimes \mathcal{R}_2)\}$ will have the same properties for what we are considering.
-Thus, we are technically saying that the right local unitaries of the global evolution $U$ are equal to the conjugate transpose of the local unitaries acting on the state $\rho_d^{SE}$ with a diagonal correlation matrix.
-This brings us to our next theorem. \begin{theorem} For all nonlocal unitaries $\Omega$, given in Eq. (\ref{Eq:Nonlocal_Part}), and two-qubit states $\rho_D^{SE}$, whose correlation matrix is diagonal, the system dynamics can always be U-generated by a product state. \end{theorem} \begin{proof} We begin the proof by noting that the conditions in Eqs. (\ref{Eq:Condition_1}) - (\ref{Eq:Condition_3}) can always be satisfied whenever one of the angles has the form $k \pi$ for $k \in \mathbb{W}$, while the other angles can be anything.
-For example, the solution for $\alpha_i = 0$ is given by $\zeta_j = 0$ when $i \neq j$ and $\zeta_j = b_j$ when $i = j$.
+We begin the proof by noting that the conditions in Eqs. (\ref{Eq:Condition_1})--(\ref{Eq:Condition_3}) can always be satisfied whenever one of the angles has the form $k \pi$ for $k \in \mathbb{W}$, while the other angles can be anything.
+For example, the solution for $\alpha_i = 0$ is given by $\zeta_j = 0$ when $i \neq j$ and by $\zeta_j = b_j$ when $i = j$.
 Now we assume that none of the angles are equal to $k \pi$ for the next part of the proof to complete generality.
 The conditions can now be made into a compact expression given by

 for the matrices $S = \text{diag}(s_2 s_3, s_1 s_3, s_2 s_3)$ and

 if we define $s_i \defined \text{sin}(2 \alpha_i)$ and $c_i \defined \text{cos}(2 \alpha_i)$.
 We can further reduce the expression to